 On your 48 hour vacation to Norfolk County, spend your first day experiencing an eclectic collection of breweries and wineries on the Toast the Coast Trail.
 A few notable stops along the Toast the Coast Trail include the Hounds of Erie (a boutique winery and cidery on picturesque farmland), the Smoke & Gamble/Frisky Beaver Winery (two fabulous wineries that share one amazing patio), and one of the newest breweries in town, Charlottesville Brewing Company.
 Stay overnight at The Prinn, a modern boutique hotel featuring super stylish rooms and a complimentary continental breakfast.

 On your second day in Norfolk County, explore the charming town of Port Dover.
 This resort town has a famous sandy beach, sparkling turquoise waters, a bustling pier, and you might even spot a palm tree or two.
 Wander up and down the streets of Port Dover to check out its unique shops with everything from boutique clothing and gifts to swim wear and beach toys.
+Art lovers will want to visit Woodhouse Gallery and see works of art for viewing and for sale by area artists.
 Feeling a little hungry?
 The new Mustard and Relish has got the best burgers in town, as well as a whole host of sides like fries, fried pickles, and poutine.

 Haldimand County is an excellent choice for a weekend getaway in Ontario’s Southwest.
 There are a number of fantastic things to do for both nature lovers and those seeking small town vibes.
 The Cayuga Grand Vista Trail is an award winning path that guides you across the stunning Grand River on a restored and repurposed CN Rail bridge.
 There are two lookout points on the bridge where you’ll want to take the time to absorb those spectacular views.

 Continuing on to Caledonia, indulge in some retail therapy by browsing the shops in downtown Caledonia.
 There’s something for everyone: modern home decor, records and music, jewelry, gifts, candles, and even some goodies for your pets.
+Haldimand House is just one of these retail options and they offer a number of boutiques under one roof.
 Stop for lunch at Victor’s Cornerstone for a casual dining experience and delicious food, like burgers, sandwiches, pasta, and more.
 Victor’s Cornerstone has an expansive gluten-free menu, too.

 Image above from Victor's Cornerstone's Facebook page.